Re-using passwords is rarely a good idea, and re-using a password that has been part of a data breach spells trouble.

 How Does Shield Security Work With Pwned Passwords?

-We’re bringing a new Password Policies module to the Shield WordPress plugin.
+We’re bringing a new Password Policies feature to the Shield WordPress plugin.

 As part of this, we’ve integrated automatic look-up in the new ‘pwned passwords’ API v2.